-To prove lower bounds on the asymptotic throughput, we compare the performance of a given algorithm with that of OPT.
-When deriving upper bounds, we compare the performance of some carefully chosen offline algorithm OFF with the performance of any online algorithm Alg.
+To prove lower bounds on relative throughput, we compare the performance of a given algorithm with that of OPT.
+When deriving upper bounds, it is not necessary to compare the performance of a given algorithm with that of OPT, but instead, with the performance of some carefully chosen offline algorithm OFF.
 As we demonstrate later, this approach leads to accurate upper bound results.

-Finally, we consider work conserving online scheduling algorithms, in the sense that, as long as there are pending packets, the sender does not cease to schedule them.
+Finally, we consider work conserving online scheduling algorithms, in the following sense: as long as there are pending packets, the sender does not cease to schedule packets.
 Note that it does not make any difference whether one assumes that offline algorithms are work-conserving or not, since their throughput is the same in both cases (a work conserving offline algorithm always transmits, but stops the ongoing transmission as soon as an error occurs and then continues with the next packet).
 Hence for simplicity we do not assume offline algorithms to be work conserving.